 - The scope of the committee's mandate, context, and budget limitations must be clear. - No committee will be created for the purpose of helping, advising, instructing, or exercising authority over any aspect of organization that has been delegated to the Director of Education. - Board committees cannot exercise authority over staff.
 Because the Director of Education works for the entire Board of Trustees, the Director will not be required to obtain approval of a Board committee before an executive action.
 In keeping with the Board's broader focus, Board committees will normally not have direct dealings with current staff operations. - Committees, other than those legislated, should last only as long as the job the committee had to do, but no longer.

-ADOPTED Regular Meeting - November 5, 2003 DISTRIBUTION Motion B-112 i) Trustees REVIEWED Regular Meeting - May 11, 2011 ii) Administration (Unchanged) iii) Principals

-Regular Meeting - October 18, 2017
+ADOPTED Regular Meeting - November 5, 2003 Motion B-112 REVIEWED Regular Meeting - May 11, 2011 REVIEWED (Unchanged) Regular Meeting - May 15, 2013 (Unchanged) REVIEWED Regular Meeting - October 18, 2017 Regular Meeting - September 22, 2021 Motion B-595